One-sided DI-QKD secure against coherent attacks over long distances: Theoretical distance estimate of implementability

-\textit{Theoretical distance estimate of implementability.---} Finally, in order to estimate the distance at which our protocols can be implemented, we will deploy a model where Alice's and Bob's devices observe dark counts.
-We describe our model in appendix~\ref{ap:dark}.
-It is crucial to note that the noise model we are about to use is regarded as part of the untrusted quantum channel that evolves the untrusted state $\rho$.
+Finally, in order to estimate the distance at which our protocols can be implemented, we will deploy a model where Alice's and Bob's devices observe dark counts.
+We describe our model in Appendix E. It is crucial to note that the noise model we are about to use is regarded as part of the untrusted quantum channel that evolves the untrusted state $\rho$.
 Therefore, as it is typically assumed in standard QKD protocols, dark counts are not included in the model of Alice's semi-trusted device, ensuring that her measurements remain anti-commuting.
 For convenience, we will evolve Alice's ideal POVMs to compute the probability distribution resulting from our model as this is equivalent to evolving the state $\rho$.

-We draw inspiration for our model from a framework detailed in \cite{diqkd-experiment}, which provides a comprehensive depiction of the behavior observed in their experimental setup.
 Dark counts are essentially random clicks generated by detectors resulting from thermal fluctuations inside the detectors.
 These are of critical importance particularly when operating at low detection efficiencies, as their frequency becomes noteworthy over the fraction of rounds that have not been discarded under the fair sampling assumption.

 Let us provide Bob's measurement operators.
 We choose to categorize all the events where Bob experiences zero or double clicks as a separate outcome $\varnothing$.
-As explained in appendix~\ref{ap:dark}, his POVMs evolve as
+As explained in Appendix E, his POVMs evolve as

 where $N_{b|y}$ are the projective measurements that Bob performs in the ideal case.